 Most women realise that men appreciate women who present themselves in a sexy manner.
-Men have more difficulty understanding that women want them to behave in a certain way to satisfy their needs.
+Men have more difficulty understanding that women also want men to behave in a certain way to satisfy their needs.
 A woman accepts a man as a lover when she considers him a worthy mate and companion.
 She feels loving towards him when he responds to her desire to care for him.
-Women’s nurturing instincts cause them to want a man to be sensitive to the social and emotional aspects of relationships that matter to women.
+Women’s nurturing instincts mean they want a man to be sensitive to the social and emotional aspects of relationships that are important to women.
 Women do this when they care about a man.
 A woman stops doing this when a man has repeatedly rejected her attempts to care about his welfare.

 Men like to assume that by offering sex, they are pleasing a woman.
 It never strikes them as a strange coincidence that sex is exactly what they themselves are looking for.
-Women need to feel some kind of emotional reward for offering men an opportunity for penetrative sex.
-Men need to make themselves more socially amenable and to take a share of the investment in a couple’s sex life if they are to interest a woman in having sex with them.
+Women need to obtain some kind of emotional reward for offering men an opportunity for penetrative sex.
 Considering their interest in sex, men don’t make much effort to bring variety to sex.
 Men’s sexual needs tend to be very simply satisfied through intercourse but this does not make a woman feel loved and appreciated.
+Men need to make themselves more socially amenable and to take a share of the investment in a couple’s sex life if they are to interest a woman in having sex over the longer-term.

 Most women are fairly indifferent to sex.
 It’s a small price to pay for all the benefits that men bring.
 To begin with at least.
 Over years and decades the sexual burden increases as sex becomes increasingly meaningless in emotional and romantic terms.
 Intercourse does little for a woman but it is the easiest way to satisfy a man.
 By accepting quickies or sex in unusual places (not always as a routine in bed before sleeping) a man allows a woman to be the object of his desire without her needing to make so much effort.

-Resentments build up over time.
-Men resent women not being more amenable to intercourse and not more tuned into the eroticism of sexual activity.
-Women resent men for expecting intercourse without any appreciation that a woman is not aroused by sex.
-Naturally there are also men with low sex drives, which may cause a woman to feel unappreciated.
+Romance is associated with the time before a couple has a sexual relationship when each person is still investing in the other.
+But over time and with the security of marriage, they take each other for granted.
+Men become self-absorbed in their own importance as the breadwinner.
+Then they wonder why women don’t want to engage in lovemaking with them.
+Men resent women who are not tuned into the eroticism of sexual activity.
+Women resent men for expecting regular intercourse without any appreciation that a woman is not aroused by sexual activity with a lover.
+Naturally there are also men with low sex drives, who may cause a woman to feel unappreciated.